v-kydela/BotBlog/Blog - Adaptive Cards.md

 }
 ```

-The card (along with the message that gets sent when the user clicks a choice) will look something like this:
+The card (along with the message that gets sent when the user clicks on a choice) will look something like this:

 ![Choice prompt](https://user-images.githubusercontent.com/41968495/60306896-151bd380-98f7-11e9-98bf-b0d1e02b6ed3.png)